m-horky/rhc-worker-playbook/CONTRIBUTING.md

 # Install rhc-worker-playbook develop setup

-`rhc-worker-playbook` needs some devel packages prior to install the `develop-setup` script, which may take some time to run as it dowloads and install everything needed to the `rhc-worker-playbook`.
+`rhc-worker-playbook` needs some devel packages prior to install the `develop-setup` script, which may take some time to run as it downloads and install everything needed to the `rhc-worker-playbook`.

 ```console
 $ sudo dnf install c-ares-devel openssl-devel python3-devel gcc gcc-c++